kranti424/Enterprise/README.md

+BizyEasy - Automated Business Solution

+Revolutionizing Customer Support with AI & Automation

-BizyEasy - Automated Customer Service Solution BizyEasy is a comprehensive solution designed to automate your customer service operations.
-It handles email processing, support ticket generation, and integrates an AI chatbot to efficiently manage repetitive tasks.
-This allows your business to focus on what truly matters.
+BizyEasy is a powerful, all-in-one solution designed to streamline customer service operations.
+With features like email automation, AI-powered chatbot integration, and support ticket management, BizyEasy enables businesses to enhance efficiency and focus on critical operations.

-Features:
+🚀 Key Features

+✅ Email Automation

-Email Automation: Automatically retrieves and intelligently responds to customer emails.
+Automatically retrieves and processes customer emails.

-Ticket Management: Generates unique support tickets for each customer query, enabling easy tracking and resolution.
-AI Chatbot Integration: Provides instant answers to common customer questions using a local AI chatbot.
+Generates intelligent responses using AI.

+Integrates seamlessly with Gmail via OAuth 2.0.

+📩 Support Ticket Management

+Converts emails into trackable support tickets.

+Provides unique ticket IDs for better query resolution.

-Secure Data Storage: Stores ticket data and customer information securely in MongoDB.
+Stores data securely in MongoDB.

-Seamless Gmail Integration: Simplifies email handling with Google OAuth 2.0.
+🤖 AI Chatbot Integration

+Handles customer queries instantly.

+Reduces response time and enhances user experience.

+Uses local AI for improved performance.

+🔐 Secure Data Storage

+Ensures safe and encrypted storage of customer interactions.

+Supports both local and MongoDB Atlas integration.

+🌐 Seamless Google Integration

+Uses Google OAuth 2.0 for secure email access.

+Simplifies email-based support processes.

+📸 Screenshots

+1️⃣ AI Chatbot & Ticket Management

+2️⃣ File Upload & Data Processing

-Getting Started:
+🛠 Getting Started

-1. Prerequisites:
+1️⃣ Prerequisites

+Ensure you have the following installed:

+Python 3.7+ → Download here

+MongoDB → Download here

-Python 3.7 or higher (Download from python.org) MongoDB (Download from mongodb.com or use MongoDB Atlas mongodb.com/atlas) Google Account (for Gmail API access)
+Google Account (for Gmail API access)

-2. Installation Steps:
+2️⃣ Installation Steps

-2.1 Clone the Repository:
+📌 Step 1: Clone the Repository
-Bash

 git clone https://github.com/kranti424/Enterprise.git
 cd Enterprise/BizyEasy

-2.2 Create a Virtual Environment (Recommended):
+📌 Step 2: Create a Virtual Environment (Recommended)
-Bash

 python -m venv venv
 # For macOS/Linux:
 source venv/bin/activate
 # For Windows:
 venv\Scripts\activate

-2.3 Install Dependencies:
-Bash
+📌 Step 3: Install Dependencies

 pip install -r requirements.txt

-2.4 Set Up MongoDB:
+📌 Step 4: Set Up MongoDB

-Ensure MongoDB is running (either locally or through a cloud service like MongoDB Atlas).
+Ensure MongoDB is running (locally or via MongoDB Atlas).

 Create a database named enterprise_db.

-Update the MONGO_URI in your .env file (see step 2.6).
+Update the MONGO_URI in your .env file (see next step).

-2.5 Configure Google OAuth 2.0:
+📌 Step 5: Configure Google OAuth 2.0

 Go to the Google Cloud Console.

-Create a new project.
+Create a new project and enable Gmail API.

-Enable the "Gmail API".
-Navigate to "Credentials" and create "OAuth 2.0 Client IDs".
+Navigate to "Credentials" → Create OAuth 2.0 Client ID.

 Download the credentials.json file and place it in the BizyEasy directory.

-2.6 Set Up Environment Variables:
+📌 Step 6: Set Up Environment Variables

-Create a .env file in the BizyEasy directory.
+Create a .env file in the BizyEasy directory and add:
-Add the following lines, replacing placeholders with your actual values:

 GMAIL_API_CREDENTIALS_PATH=credentials.json
-MONGO_URI=mongodb://localhost:27017/enterprise_db # Or your MongoDB Atlas connection string If using Mongodb Atlas, the connection string will be provided by Atlas.
+MONGO_URI=mongodb://localhost:27017/enterprise_db  # Or MongoDB Atlas URL

-2.7 Run the Application:
+📌 Step 7: Run the Application
-Bash

 python app.py
-3. Usage:

-Email Processing: The application will automatically monitor your Gmail inbox, process emails, and generate support tickets.
+🎯 How to Use BizyEasy

+📨 Email Processing

+Monitors your Gmail inbox for customer queries.

+Automatically processes emails and generates support tickets.

+💬 Chatbot Interaction

-Chatbot Interaction: Customers can interact with the chatbot for instant responses to common queries.
+Users can interact with the chatbot for instant issue resolution.

+📊 Ticket Management

-Ticket Management: Track and manage support tickets using the generated Ticket IDs.
+Tracks and manages support tickets using unique Ticket IDs.

-4. Contributing:
+🤝 Contributing

+We welcome contributions!
 Feel free to fork the repository, make improvements, and submit a pull request.

-Contributions are highly appreciated!
-5. License:
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-6. Support:
+📞 Need Help?

-For any issues or questions, please open an issue on GitHub.
-We'll do our best to assist you.
+For any issues, feel free to open an issue on GitHub, and we’ll be happy to assist you!

+🚀 Automate Customer Service with BizyEasy Today!